vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 ### TPR (True Positive Rate)
 Same as **Recall**.
 See [Recall](#recall-sensitivity--true-positive-rate).

+Just another name for recall.
+Academia loves having 5 names for the same thing.

 ### TNR (True Negative Rate / Specificity)
 **Formula**: `TN / (TN + FP)`

-**What it measures**: Of all safe prompts, what percentage did we correctly identify as safe?
+**What it measures**: Of all safe prompts, what percentage did I correctly identify as safe?

 **Relationship to FPR**: `TNR = 1 - FPR`

+If my FPR is 96.9%, my TNR is 3.1%.
+That's how I correctly identified 7 out of 230 safe prompts. 🎉

 ### FNR (False Negative Rate / Miss Rate)
 **Formula**: `FN / (FN + TP)`

-**What it measures**: Of all attacks, what percentage did we miss?
+**What it measures**: Of all attacks, what percentage did I miss?

 **Relationship to Recall**: `FNR = 1 - Recall`

+In Experiment 2, I had 98% FNR on one dataset.
+I was basically a welcome mat for attacks.

 ### SEP (System Extraction Prompts)
 Dataset of subtle prompt injection attacks that try to extract system prompts or instructions.